- Events & Programs

 A thread is simply a topic posted within a particular forum.
 Most threads are appropriate to post under the National forum or to your specific regional forum.
 Additional forums have been created for specific key interests, such as Sustainability, Education, and Diversity.

-Why use a forum?
+Why use an Exchange?

 Forums are a more efficient way to communicate and provide a much greater range of delivery preferences compared to our former listserv.
 By using a forum, any member can VIEW and SEARCH responses, whereas with the former listserv, only the sender of the email would receive responses.
 The forum benefits all members by providing greater ease of collaboration and instant access to shared information.

-How will I use the forum?
+How will I use the Exchange?

 You first must be logged in to the NAEP website to view the forums.